 The analysis will use Hospital Episode Statistics data on elective inpatient activity associated with a procedure.
 We will identify high volume procedures or groups of procedures which cover a range of types of activity, for example, inpatient and day case, diagnostic and treatment, specialty, and age groups.

 We will explore measures to examine ethnic differences:

 - elective activity “lost” during the pandemic, which we will identify by comparison with activity in the year prior to the pandemic

 - age and sex standardised treatment rates / 100,000 population

-We will use pre-Covid data, along with data for the first year of Covid (March 2020 to February 2021), and the most recent data available (March 2021 to September 2021).
+We will use pre-Covid data, along with data for the first year of Covid (March 2020 to February 2021), and the second pandemic year (March 2021 to February 2022).

 The main output from the work would be an independent report produced by the Nuffield Trust, in collaboration with the NHS Race and Health Observatory.

-The project will be undertaken between November 2021 and April 2022, with the first phase complete by January 2022.
+The project will be undertaken between November 2021 and July 2022.

 For further information please contact firstname.lastname@example.org